THUNLP-MT/PromptGating4MCTG/README.md

     cat /path/to/yelp/sent_valid.txt | python codes/thumt_gen/scripts/sample_mask.py > /path/to/processed/yelp/mask_sent_valid.txt
     ```

 4. Save these samples into `/path/to/processed/yelp`.
-The training/validation set of Each attribute has two files with text and manual constraints in each line.
+The training/validation set of each attribute has two files with text and manual constraints in each line.

     ```txt
     # pos_sent_valid.txt